Sunday, March 30, 2025

 Note the the raised seam panels on the first photo - they conceal an older split wood shake roof (most likely cedar) that was probably laid down over 100 years ago.
 The metal roof probably dates anywhere from the 40s to 60s.

-This last barn belongs to a neighbor who live up a hill and a few hundred yards from us.
+This last barn belongs to a neighbor who lives up a hill and a few hundred yards from us.
 It's a very popular visual attraction.
 Not unusual to see someone with an easel doing a painting (including a stellar example by a good friend) ...or an itinerant model railroader replicating it on his layout (yes, that's me - it's on my "farm").

 In keeping with my story about "weathering" the new paint on my barn, I encouraged the owners to do what I did when they had some repairs done.
 They didn't precisely match the paint, but most importantly they preserved the original paint.
 The resultant variety of finishes and "mixed masonry" are in keeping with the visual traditions of the New England Hill Town culture.